-Household recycling centres and waste permits
+Household recycling centres

 Fees for non-household waste

-Landscaping, construction, or demolition waste is classed as 'non-household waste', even if you have brought this from your own home.
+At least 80% of the waste brought to our household recycling centres remains free to dispose of, however landscaping, construction, or demolition waste is classed as 'non-household waste', even if you have brought this from your own home.

 This is expensive for us to dispose of.
 We are allowed by law to charge for these items to offset the cost of disposal.
 This page explains what you need to pay for and how to pay.